kurzbird/console-darwin-game/README.md

 - Make mutations w/ traits
     - User can pick 3 different mutations

+- Population in array

 - One breeding round
-    - Pick 2 random types and mix to breed
+    - Pick 2 random types and mix to breed a third one
     - Exponential growth?

 - Add environmental events